 No. Once a retiree cancels his or her health insurance coverage under the FEHBP, it cannot be reinstated.
-However, former military members eligible for TRICARE and CHAMPVA coverage can suspend their FEHBP coverage and later return to the FEHBP if TRICARE or CHAMPVA coverage is terminated.
+However, members eligible for TRICARE, CHAMPVA or MEDICARE ADVANTAGE PLAN coverage can suspend their FEHBP coverage and later return to the FEHBP if TRICARE, CHAMPVA or MEDICARE ADVANTAGE PLAN coverage is terminated.